kaledinandrew/bigbrother/README.md

 KEY: Authorization \
 VALUE: Bearer TOKEN_NUMBER

-If token is invalid or expired, user has to resend his username and password, to get a new token.
+If token is invalid or expired, user has to resend his username and password to get a new token.

 ## Endpoints: